 - A degree in a discipline or area other than biological sciences will require an evaluation by the Graduate Advisory Committee and admission may be on a conditional basis.

 - Have a minimum overall grade point average of 3.00.

 The master’s program requires 36 credits for graduation through a plan of study that incorporates classroom study, research, and community work.
-A sampling of the innovative coursework students are exposed to, include classes such as:
+Students are exposed to topics such as:

 - Cancer Epidemiology